zowe/sample-angular-app/README.md

 ```
 providers: [HelloService, ZluxPopupManagerService]
 ```
-***NOTE***: Because you may want to use different loggers in different components (see [Connect Your Logger to the ZluxPopupManagerService](#connect-your-logger-to-the-zluxpopupmanagerservice)), you should usually add this provider declaration at the component level, and not the module level.
+***NOTE***: Because you may want to use different loggers in different components (see [Connect Your Logger to the ZluxPopupManagerService](#connect-your-logger-to-the-zluxpopupmanagerservice)), you should usually add this particular provider declaration at the component level, and not the module level.

 Now inject the service into your component instance by adding this to the constructor parameters:
 ```